cesarramirez/camera/README.md

 3. Run `npm install`
 4. `node camera.js`

+## Running camera as a daemon

-To run this application as a daemon, modify `camera` to point to your installation direct and then copy it to /etc/init.d Rebooting or running `/etc/init.d/camera start` will then start the daemon.
+1. To run this application as a daemon, modify `scripts/camera` to point to your installation directory and then copy it to /etc/init.d
+2. Run `sudo update-rc.d camera defaults` so that it starts at boot.
+2. Rebooting or running `/etc/init.d/camera start` will then start the daemon.

 ## Other Projects